sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 :::

-Besides, we'll create an API inside the `acl-app` Application.
+Besides, we'll create an API inside the `acl-app` Service.

 1. The API name is `json`.
 2. The path is `/json` (exact match).